-The NSW Government is proposing to upgrade Darling Point Wharf as part of the Transport Access Program.
+The NSW Government is upgrading Darling Point Wharf as part of the Transport Access Program.

 Transport for NSW is improving Sydney’s ferry services for customers.
 New and upgraded wharves are being delivered as part of the NSW Government’s Transport Access Program.

 Customers with mobility needs are currently unable to access Darling Point Road from Darling Point Wharf unassisted.
 The upgrade would make the wharf accessible to people with mobility requirements, parents/carers with prams and customers with luggage.

 The project includes a new uncovered hydraulic platform that would provide stable and safe access to the ferry during all wave conditions.

 A covered gangway connects the platform to a covered waiting area with seating and glass weather protection for improved passenger comfort.

 A new lift, pathway and upgraded stairs would provide an accessible route from street-level to the wharf.